SuperHouse/esp-open-rtos/README.md

 cd esp-open-rtos
 ```

-* Build an example project and flash it to a serial port:
+* Build an example project (found in the 'examples' directory) and flash it to a serial port:

 ```
-make -j4 -C examples/http_get flash ESPPORT=/dev/ttyUSB0
+make flash -j4 -C examples/http_get ESPPORT=/dev/ttyUSB0
 ```

+Run `make help -C examples/http_get` for a summary of other Make targets.

+The [Build Process wiki page](https://github.com/SuperHouse/esp-open-rtos/wiki/Build-Process) has in-depth details of the build process.

 ## Goals